-Flamingos have been living in Aruba for years.
-Approximately 15 years ago a flamboyance of flamingos (it’s really called like that) made their home on the Renaissance Private Island, living on the beach and mingling with visitors..
-It wasn’t until around 3 years ago when the island became popular and its pink inhabitants started rocking Instagram.
-So here’s how to visit the flamingo beach in Aruba.
+Flamingos have been living in Aruba for a while now.
+Approximately 15 years ago, a flamboyance of flamingos (it’s really called that!) made their home on Renaissance Private Island, living on the beach and mingling with visitors.

-How to Visit Flamingo Beach in Aruba on the Renaissance Island
+How To Visit Flamingo Beach Aruba On Renaissance Island

 Day Pass for the Renaissance Island

-This is why if you care to see the flamingo beach, spend at least one night of your stay at the Renaissance Resort & Casino, to avoid disappointments.
+This is why if you care to see the flamingo beach, spend at least one night of your stay at the Renaissance Resort & Casino, to avoid a disappointment.

-While kids are allowed to come to the island, unfortunately they aren’t allowed at the Flamingo Beach.
-The hotel wanted to minimize the disturbance of the flamingo population.
+While kids are allowed to come to the island, unfortunately, they aren’t allowed at Flamingo Beach at all times.
 What makes the beach a perfect spot for couples and those who enjoy quiet spaces.